Compliance Updates Needed To Meet HIPAA 2024 Final Rules

 The HIPAA Privacy Rule to Support Reproductive Healthcare Privacy, which went into effect on June 25, 2024, protects trust between individuals and healthcare providers by ensuring that protected health information cannot be used or disclosed to investigate or impose liability on someone for the mere act of seeking, obtaining, providing, or facilitating legal reproductive health care.
 The Final Rule encompasses a wide range of services including miscarriage treatment to prevent excessive bleeding, pregnancy termination, fertility or infertility diagnosis and treatment, assisted reproductive technology, and other diagnoses, treatments, and care affecting the reproductive system.

 The Final Rule presumes that reproductive health care provided by someone other than the covered health care provider, health plan, or clearinghouse (or their business associates) is lawful, unless: the provider, plan, or clearinghouse (or business associate) knows the care was not lawful.
-The Final Rule requires covered health care providers, health plans, and health care clearinghouses to revise their Notice of Privacy Practices (NPPs) and BAAs by December 23, 2024.
+The Final Rule requires covered health care providers, health plans, and health care clearinghouses to revise their BAAs by December 23, 2024 and Notice of Privacy Practices (NPPs) by February 16, 2026.

 Download an already updated BAA template.